xpdota/guide-scratch/general/HealProg.md

 comfortable with resolving the mechanic.
 It will take you a while to prog an ultimate, so there's plenty of time to optimize earlier mechanics that you've progged past already.
 However, don't get too comfy - you may have to replan a bit if it turns out that the *next* mechanic is going to require more cooldowns than you had planned for.

+## Credits

+Guide written by Wynn, with help from Morgan and other balance mentors and helpfuls.
+Photos courtesy of Thea Sealticge (Siren) and Morgan.